 Hypertension can also make it difficult for you to ejaculate or can cause a decrease in your sex drive.
 Sometimes, the medication you take for it can have the same impact.

-Treatment for Loss of Sex Drive in Edmonds, WA
+Treatment for Loss of Sex Drive in Edmonds and Seattle, WA

 Whether you need erectile dysfunction treatment or help with a decreased sex drive, a practitioner from Affirm Clinic can assist.
 Through a comprehensive physical, medical history evaluation, and testing, one of our practitioners can help you reestablish your sexual desires and get back to your usual sexual activity.
 Plus, our doctors understand the sensitive nature of this issue and always address the issue as such.